sharubhat/serverside-developer-notes/part4/topic1/coursera-course-notes.md

 y = 2                // Success
 ```

 * Scala string is same as java.lang.String.
 However Scala string has over 100 methods that are not available in Java.
 So refer to Scaladocs before coming up with a complex operation on Strings.
+Look for StringOps in Scala docs.
 ```Scala
 "Hello".intersect("World")    // gives 'lo'
 ```